Day 1 UK - In flight

 Day 10 Amakhosi - St Lucia

 After an early morning game drive to watch the park wake with the sun, enjoy a relaxed breakfast and board our coach as our journey continues to the next World Heritage Site - St Lucia.
 The town sits on the edge of iSimangaliso Wetland Park, the largest protected wetland in southern Africa.
 It also marks the start of the Elephant Coast, named after the country’s largest herd of indigenous African elephants, which have roamed the forests for centuries.
 This incredible stretch of untamed land also supports the Big Five, most notably the white rhino which was saved from extinction here.
-From the protected coastline, you can also spot whales frequently from June to September, and turtles nest on the beautiful beaches in November.
 We arrive late this afternoon and settle into the Elephant Lake Hotel (3T), on the shores of the St Lucia Estuary.

 Day 11 St Lucia